InternLM/lmdeploy/docs/en/advance/long_context.md

 passkey_retrieval(session_len, 5)
 ```

-The passkey retrieval test, as described above, takes approximately 364 seconds per round when conducted on A100-80G GPUs
+This test takes approximately 364 seconds per round when conducted on A100-80G GPUs

 ### Needle In A Haystack